awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Redis.md

 ## Redis Node\-Type Specific Parameters<a name="ParameterGroups.Redis.NodeSpecific"></a>

 Although most parameters have a single value, some parameters have different values depending on the node type used\.
 The following table shows the default values for the `maxmemory`, `client-output-buffer-limit-slave-hard-limit`, and `client-output-buffer-limit-slave-soft-limit` parameters for each node type\.
 The value of `maxmemory` is the maximum number of bytes available to you for use, data and other uses, on the node\.
+For more information, see [Available memory](https://aws.amazon.com/premiumsupport/knowledge-center/available-memory-elasticache-redis-node/)\.

 **Note**
 The `maxmemory` parameter cannot be modified\.